Project-Pros/MainProject/README.md

 For the first Code Milestone due on June 24, 2021, we have a prototype of the login page.
 We are able to view the sign-in and sign-up tabs of this page.
 It is not functional yet.
 We have also started working on the homepage for the application.
 We worked make a card that can be displayed on the homepage as a task.
 This homepage is functional.
 We are able to add new tasks to the page with a title and description.
 In comparison to the predicted milestone in the project plan, we have completed a lot of the aspects we planned to.
 We have some starter code for our main classes.
 We are able to create the vue cards and we have a viewable login page.
 We are just short of the amount of functionality that we planned to have done by this date.
 ### Code Milestone 2
 For the second Code Milestone due on July 15, 2021, we have added in new functions to our application.
 We have added in new pages onto the application.
 There is the login page, the kanban board page, and the calendar page.
 We have also added in navigation between these pages.
 This means that the user will be able to go back and forth on what pages they want to look at.
 This mostly applies for the kanban board page and the calendar page.
 Currently, we do not have the calendar created as that is part of code milestone 3.
 The kanban board now has functionality.
 The user is able to create tasks and then move the tasks around on the board based on completion.
 They are also able to delete tasks once they reach the done column.
 The login page is functional and works with Oauth0 service.
 The user can login and logout of the application.
 If they are logged in they can see the KanbanBoard and Calendar pages whereas if they are not only the login page will appear.
 Basic jest testing was also added to the project.
+### Code Milestone 3
+For the third Code Milestone due on July 29, 2021, we added onto the functionality of our application.
+In order to make our login page functional, we had to incorporate a server to hold all the accounts created.
+To do this, we created a Digital Ocean account for our application.
+We are incorporating Oauth for the login page.
+We also added to the calendar page.
+Prior to this milestone, we just had a page for it, but now we have actually created a calendar to be displayed on the page.
+We also worked to add in functionality to the calendar.
+This includes clicking on the days on the calendar and clicking on dates.
+In comparison to the predicted milestone in the project plan, we have completed what we wanted to.
+In the project plan, it just says to add in the calendar which has been done.
+We were just also working on the login page server for this milestone as well.